buczkowskid/Tropical_Paradise/README.md

 # **Tropical_Paradise**

 I'm going to use:
 scss w/ BEM;
-import components, mixins and colors; few animation in JavaScript
+import components, mixins and colors;
+few animations in JavaScript